frewinchristopher/market-news-feed/README.md

 ## Installation

-Once you've added the environment variables, this should install fine with:
+Once you've added the environment variables and created the postgresql table and user, this should install fine with:

 `npm install`